Landfill gas utilization: Electricity generation

 If the landfill gas extraction rate is large enough, a gas turbine or internal combustion engine could be used to produce electricity to sell commercially or use on site.

 Reciprocating piston engine

 More than 70 percent of all landfill electricity projects use reciprocating piston (RP) engines, a form of internal combustion engine, because of relatively low cost, high efficiency, and good size match with most landfills.
 RP engines usually achieve an efficiency of 25 to 35 percent with landfill gas.
 However, RP engines can be added or removed to follow gas trends.
-Each engine can achieve 150kW to 3 MW, depending on the gas flow.
+Each engine can achieve 150 kW to 3 MW, depending on the gas flow.
 An RP engine (less than 1 MW) can typically cost $2,300 per kW with annual operation and maintenance costs of $210 per kW.
 An RP engine (greater than 800 kW) can typically cost $1,700 per kW with annual operation and maintenance costs of $180 per kW.
 Estimates are in 2010 dollars.